 Gifts are given in the original wrapping from the store; Russians say it's because they like their trees.
 A painting or other artwork makes a good gift.
 For a male colleague, cologne, a designer tie, or a high-end mobile phone is good.
 For ladies, it's always flowers and perfume.
 If it's a momentous occasion and they're a close colleague, even jewelry would be given (brand names are king).
 Give no baby gifts until the baby is born (it's very bad luck).
-Don't give yellow or white flowers, or an even number of stems.
+Don't give yellow flowers as they represent a break-up of a relationship or deceit.
+Don't give white flowers which they associate with ghosts and death.
+Don't give flowers with an even number of stems.
+Red carnations are taboo as well because these are flowers presented to veterans who survived the war and on the graves of those who have left this earth.
 Books are always a good gift, and so is a silver picture frame.
 Yellow flowers can be a sign of disrespect to a woman.
 Knives and forks are friendship-cutters.
 Articles of clothing may be regarded as a bribe.
 The absence of a gift at major holidays can be conspicuous, but gifts can be too large or too small for such occasions.
 Good small gifts include lighters, bracelets, scarves, and makeup for women.
 Chocolates, and a bottle (not a case) of whiskey or French cognac are appropriate, but vodka is not.
 Gifts are often consumable and food- or drink-related.
 Birthdays are huge bigger than Christmas, bigger than anything.
 Russians may protest when offered a gift, but will generally accepted when it's offered again.

 Give nothing alcoholic and nothing to wives.
 Flowers are not normally used as gifts.
 Horse-riding and hunting paraphernalia go well in Saudi Arabia and in the Persian Gulf emirates.
 Gifts of the highest quality leather (but not pigskin), silver, precious stones, cashmere, crystal, or porcelain make good gifts.
 Gifts should only be given to the most intimate of friends.
 For a Saudi to receive a present from a lesser acquaintance is so embarrassing as to be offensive.
 Never buy gold jewelry or silk garments for men, as both are deemed effeminate in Islam.
 Platinum is more acceptable but, as it can be confused with white gold, silver is safer.
 The recipient is likely to open and minutely examine the gift in the presence of the giver as well as any others who happen to be present.
 Gifts are opened in front of the giver and examined carefully to show proper appreciation.